HybridOM: Hybrid Physics-Based and Data-Driven Global Ocean Modeling with Efficient Spatial Downscaling: Additional Results

 \subsection{Additional Visualizations of Global Simulations}

-In this section, we visualize the global ocean simulation results generated by HybridOM.
-Figures \ref{fig:sim_00}, \ref{fig:sim_35}, and \ref{fig:sim_70} illustrate the evolution of Sea Surface Temperature (SST), Sea Surface Salinity (SSS), Surface Velocity (VEL), and Sea Surface Height (SSH).
-The snapshots correspond to January 1, 2020, April 14, 2020, and July 28, 2020, respectively.
-These visualizations demonstrate the model's capability to maintain stable, energetic, and physically realistic ocean dynamics over extended integration periods without numerical drift.
+In this section, we provide a representative visualization of the global ocean simulation generated by HybridOM.
+Figure \ref{fig:sim_00} illustrates Sea Surface Temperature (SST), Sea Surface Salinity (SSS), Surface Velocity (VEL), and Sea Surface Height (SSH) for a rollout initialized on January 1, 2020.
+This visualization demonstrates the model's capability to maintain stable, energetic, and physically realistic ocean dynamics without numerical drift.